The Who, What, Where, When and Sometimes, Why.

 Insurance coverage of oral cancer drugs

-Cancer medications given by vein (through an IV) or injection (under the skin or into a muscle) are usually covered under a health insurance plan’s medical benefit.
-However, cancer medications that are pills (oral cancer drugs) are usually covered under a health insurance plan’s prescription drug benefit.
+Cancer medications given through an IV into a vein or by an injection (under the skin or into a muscle) are usually covered under a health insurance plan’s medical benefit.
+However, oral cancer drugs (cancer medications that are pills) are usually covered under a health insurance plan’s prescription drug benefit.

 As a result, people often find themselves facing high out-of-pocket costs when filling prescriptions for oral cancer drugs.
 Sometimes these costs can be thousands of dollars a month.